COVID-19 pandemic

-The pandemic has triggered severe social and economic disruption around the world, including the largest global recession since the Great Depression.
-Widespread supply shortages, including food shortages, were caused by supply chain disruptions.
-Reduced human activity led to an unprecedented decrease in pollution.
+The pandemic caused severe social and economic disruption around the world, including the largest global recession since the Great Depression.
+Widespread supply shortages, including food shortages, were caused by supply chain disruptions and panic buying.
+Reduced human activity led to an unprecedented temporary decrease in pollution.
 Educational institutions and public areas were partially or fully closed in many jurisdictions, and many events were cancelled or postponed during 2020 and 2021.
-Misinformation has circulated through social media and mass media, and political tensions have intensified.
-The pandemic has raised issues of racial and geographic discrimination, health equity, and the balance between public health imperatives and individual rights.
+Telework became much more common for white-collar workers as the pandemic evolved.
+Misinformation circulated through social media and occasionally through mass media, and political tensions intensified.
+The pandemic raised issues of racial and geographic discrimination, health equity, and the balance between public health imperatives and individual rights.